gouri1417/Dragon-Game/README.md

 ### Installation Steps
 1. **Clone the Repository**

-   Clone the Repository: git clone https://github.com/gouri1417/Dragon-Game.git
+  1 Clone the Repository: git clone https://github.com/gouri1417/Dragon-Game.git 2 Install : vs code
+  3 And at last Run the Game